DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-Using the `readonly` modifier doesn’t necessarily imply that a value is totally immutable - or in other words, that its internal contents can’t be changed.
-It just means the property itself can’t be re-written to.
+Using the `readonly` modifier doesn't necessarily imply that a value is totally immutable - or in other words, that its internal contents can't be changed.
+It just means the property itself can't be re-written to.

 ```ts
 interface Home {